TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.restartedvm/compute-restarted-troubleshootwindowsupdateissues.md

 # Troubleshoot Windows Update issues

-4 out of 5 customers resolved their Windows Update issue using below steps:<br>
+4 out of 5 customers resolved their Windows Update issue using the below steps.<br>

 ## **Recommended documents**